 If your household is anything like ours, you’re elbow-deep in vegetables from your garden right about now.
 And if you have more fresh produce than you know what to do with, it’s important to store them correctly.
-Honestly, although I love canning and preserving, when I’m in a rush frozen veggies is my best solution for an overabundance of fresh garden vegetables.
+Honestly, although I love canning and preserving, frozen veggies are my best solution for an overabundance of fresh garden vegetables when I'm in a rush.

 Here are a few tips to help you freeze your vegetables so they taste great.